 Myth 9: Nuclear energy is a suitable partner for renewable energy in the grid.

 Myth 10: Nuclear power reactors can generally be operated flexibly to follow changes in demand/load.

 Myth 11: Renewable energies are more expensive than nuclear.

 Myth 12: Renewable energy is very diffuse and hence requires huge land areas.

 Myth 13: Energy payback periods (in energy units, not money) of renewable energy technologies are comparable with their lifetimes.

 Myth 14: Danish electricity prices are among the highest in Europe because of the significant contribution from wind energy.

-Myth 15: Computer simulation models of the operation of electricity grids with 80-100% renewable electricity are meaningless over-simplifications of real systems.
+Myth 15: Computer simulation models of electricity grids' operation with 80-100% renewable electricity are meaningless over-simplifications of real systems.

 With the conclusion that “Computer simulation models and growing practical experience suggest that electricity supply in many regions, and possibly the whole world, could transition to 100% renewable energy.”

-To further this argument Renewable Energy World are stating
+To further this argument, Renewable Energy World is stating.

 “Why not build nuclear AND renewables?
 The fact that renewable generation is outpacing nuclear in China is significant because China is currently the most aggressive with their nuclear ambitions — yet, they are building renewables even faster.
 This raises a question: what if China used the labor, resources and money towards an all-renewable approach?
 Yes, nuclear and renewables can be built together to help with decarbonization, but, a renewables only approach can also work, technically and economically.
 Could an all renewables solution be a better approach to decarbonization?
 Is it technically possible?”

 In answer to the original question of whether nuclear energy is renewable or not, the answer is clearly no.